Ancestral houses of the Philippines

 Ancestral houses of the Philippines or Heritage Houses are homes owned and preserved by the same family for several generations as part of the Filipino family culture.
+This follows a longstanding Filipino tradition of giving reverence for ancestors and elders.
+Houses can range in size from simple houses to mansions.

-It corresponds to long tradition by Filipino people of venerating Ancestors and Elders.
-Houses could be a simple house to a mansion.
-The most common ones are the "Bahay na Bato".
+The most common houses are known as the "Bahay na Bato".
 Some houses of prominent families had become points of interest or museums in their community because of its cultural, architectural or historical significance.
-These houses that are deemed of significant importance to the Filipino culture are declared Heritage House by the National Historical Commission of the Philippines (NHCP), previously known as the National Historical Institute (NHI) of the Philippines.
+These houses are deemed of significant importance to the Filipino culture and are declared Heritage House by the National Historical Commission of the Philippines (NHCP), previously known as the National Historical Institute (NHI) of the Philippines.
 Preservation is of utmost importance as some ancestral houses have come into danger due to business people who buy old houses in the provinces, dismantle them then sell the parts as ancestral building materials for homeowners wishing to have the ancestral ambiance on their houses.
-These ancestral houses provide the current generation a look back of the country's colonial past through these old houses.
+These ancestral houses provide the current generation a look back to the country's colonial past.

 National Cultural Heritage Act of 2009

-In 2009, the Congress of the Philippines passed the National Cultural Heritage Act of 2009 or Republic Act. no. 10066 to further the protection the cultural treasures of the country which include houses under Built heritage.
-Ancestral houses that are declared Heritage House by the NHCP are still owned by their owners.
-The government is only declaring the heritage value of the structure, provide funding for its protection and preservation.
-Ancestral homes that have figured in an event of historical significance like the Bonifacio Trial House in Maragondon, Cavite, or houses of national heroes of the Philippines like the Juan Luna Shrine in Badoc, Ilocos Norte are included among the categories National Shrines or National Historical Landmarks.
+In 2009, the Congress of the Philippines passed the National Cultural Heritage Act of 2009 or Republic Act No. 10066 to strengthen the protection of the country's cultural treasures including houses under Built Heritage.
+Ancestral houses declared as Heritage House by the National Historical Commission of the Philippines (NHCP) are still privately owned.
+The government only declares the heritage value of the structure, providing funding for its protection and preservation.
+Ancestral homes that have figured in historical events like the Bonifacio Trial House in Maragondon, Cavite, or houses of national heroes of the Philippines like the Juan Luna Shrine in Badoc, Ilocos Norte are included among the categories National Shrines or National Historical Landmarks.
 Historical markers are placed on the houses by the commission to indicate their significance.
-The Philippine Registry of Cultural Property registers all cultural properties of the country.
+The Philippine Registry of Cultural Property maintains a record of all cultural properties of the country.